Instrument Acquisition Disorder:

 (Jason's the expert though)

 For Scott, playing the Irish whistle (Also called penny whistle, or tin whistle) is a fun pastime and hobby.
-For Jason it's become a bit of a passion.
+For Jason it has become a passion.
 He has amassed a large collection of whistles in most materials and keys available.
 One or two of which he made himself.
 When Jason peels off a jig or reel most folks will sit up and take notice.
-The whistle and virtuosity with which Jason plays it has been and will stay a major feature of Jig shows.
+The whistle and virtuosity with which Jason plays it has always been and will stay a major feature of Jig shows.

 The Bodhrán